apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The yellow glow after rolling Lucky Dice hangs around for the usual duration.
   No idea what controls that, but it doesn't get in the way of the sped-up loot shower.
+* The Tooth Fairy's mimic chest during Cash 4 Teeth, in Weepwild Dankness, goes absolutely crazy after you put the teeth in.
 * Maybe re-test up to Brighthoof restoration (and remainder of Queen's Gate)?
   Basically everything before Weepwild Dankness (and also before Mount Craw).
   I bumped the speed increase back up to 5x; WL containers seem a bit slower